 Trend Micro is committed to the security and privacy of our customers and their data.
 The following Trend Vision One resources are representative of our commitment to security, privacy, transparency, and compliance with industry-recognized standards.
 For more information see the Trend Micro Trust Center.

 The latest information on the security, privacy, and compliance details for Trend Vision One is provided below.

 Disaster Recovery and Business Continuity

 For general information on how Trend Micro protects your data, see the Trend Micro Global Privacy Notice.

 Depending on the nature of the protected environment and the object that is the target of the security event (for example, files, memory, network traffic) there is a risk that personal information may be collected within a security event.
 Security policy configuration and module selection are provided to meet the requirements of your target environment and minimize this risk.

-For more information on the data sent to Trend Micro and customer controls over that data, please read the Trend Micro Apex One as a Service Data Collection Notice.
+For more information on the data sent to Trend Micro and customer controls over that data, please read the Trend Vision One Data Collection Notice.

 Trend Micro complies with applicable laws, including GDPR.
 For more information, see the Trend Micro GDPR Compliance site.